trixi-framework/Trixi.jl/docs/src/visualization.md

 julia> plot(sol)
 ```
 !!! note
-    Both Makie.jl and Plots.jl export `plot`, so if you load both librarys, you will have to
+    Both Makie.jl and Plots.jl export `plot`, so if you load both libraries, you will have to
     specify which `plot` function to call via `Plots.plot` or `Makie.plot`.

 As with Plots.jl recipes, one can view individual solution components by creating a `PlotData2D`